closeio/lintlizard/README.md

+# LintLizard is deprecated

+Since introduction of [`ruff`](https://github.com/astral-sh/ruff), we no longer need to maintain a consistently versioned bundle of plugins.

+---

 # LintLizard

 LintLizard helps maintaining great and consistent code quality across all Python-based projects at Close, making it easy to install and run exact same versions of code checking tools with a single command.